andreipfeiffer/css-in-js/README.md

 - **Usage**: method of applying the styles on your components
   - `className`: the API returns a string which you have to add to your component/element
   - `wrapper`: the API creates a wrapper (styled) component which includes the `className`(s), which you'll render
-  - `css prop`: this is usually an additional feature for wrapper/styled components, which enables you to pass styled using a special `css` prop, similar to inline styles
+  - `css` prop: this is usually an additional feature for wrapper/styled components, which enables you to pass styled using a special css prop, similar to inline styles
 - **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
 - **Lib**: size in KB of the library that is shipped in a production build
 - **Bundle**: increase in KB (as an average), for an entire single page built for production